Roman Villa of Pliny "in Tuscis": History

 After the death of Pliny the Younger in 113 AD the villa reverted to the emperor as indicated by tiles stamped IMP.
 It then was used continuously until the 4th century.

 Description

 Pliny lovingly described the villa in great detail:

 The majority of the present excavations are related to farm buildings.
 The residential part of the villa is thought to be most likely located under the village of Colle Plinio or at Villa Cappelletti on the hill above the excavations.

+The "hippodrome" was most likely not for horse, or chariot, races but was a garden of the same shape similar to the later ones at the Palace of Domitian or Hadrian's Villa.

 Museum

 The Museo Pliniano in the Villa Magherini Graziano, at Celalba di San Giustino, opened in December 2013.
 Some finds from the excavations at Colle Plinio are exhibited including inscribed ceramics, ceramic storage jars, lamps and other everyday items.